jeanffy/oh-my-chess/README.md

 ## Status

-The game is not in a playable status right now.
+The game is in a almost-playable state right now, the followinf is not handled:

+- castling
+- pawn promotion
+- "en passant"
+- no proper end of game handling

 ## Technical info